Roasting

 Both use dry oven heat, but the terms describe different intentions:

 In practice, the oven doesn't know the difference.
-The distinction is about technique and outcome — roasting emphasizes surface browning on whole proteins and vegetables, while baking focuses on structural transformation in doughs and batters.
+The distinction is about technique and outcome.
+Roasting emphasizes surface browning on whole proteins and vegetables, while baking focuses on structural transformation in doughs and batters.

 The reverse sear method